🧠

 ❌ Air fresheners & sprays

 Same problem.
 They don't address the source at all.
 The ammonia is still being produced 24/7.
-Powder vs spray comparison.
+Powder, spray, and fragrance-heavy fixes usually mask odor more than they remove it.

 ❌ Covered litter boxes